People

 Christian Fox

-Christian has developed a busy practice across a number of civil law areas and appears regularly in the County Court and the High Court.
-He has also appeared in the First-tier and Upper Tribunal for property and the First-tier Tax Tribunal.
+Christian has developed a busy civil and contentious probate practice and appears regularly in the County Court and the High Court.
+He also appears in the First-tier and Upper Tribunal for property related matters.

-Prior to joining Lamb Chambers, Christian developed his practice at a set in Kent specialising in civil and family law.
-Before this, he was legal counsel at a boutique property management firm of Chartered Surveyors in central London, dealing with complex commercial and residential landlord and tenant disputes, including super-prime commercial rent review arbitrations and service charge disputes.
+Prior to coming to the Bar, Christian was legal counsel at a boutique property management firm of Chartered Surveyors in central London, dealing with complex commercial and residential landlord and tenant disputes, including super-prime commercial rent review arbitrations and service charge disputes.

 Further information